okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 Originally built in 2005 by a Yahoo engineer.

 It was inspired by Google's `MapReduce` and the `Google File System` papers.

+It was written in Java to implement the `MapReduce` programming model for scalable, reliable and distributed computing.